mrmap-community/mrmap/docs/source/installation/4-mrmap.rst

 and a `service definition for celery <https://github.com/mrmap-community/mrmap/blob/master/install/confs/mrmap_celery_service>`_.

 .. note::
      If you are using a virtualenv you have to adjust celery path in the environment file.
+For example if your virtualenv is located under `/opt/mrmap/venv/`, then you has to change the `CELERY_BIN` setting to `/opt/mrmap/venv/bin/celery`.
      If your installation directory differs from /opt/ you have to change the working directory in the service definition of celery.

 .. code-block:: console